 Amazon spearheads next move into fashion

 This new service aims to simplify the clothes shopping process for Prime members by letting them go online to pick out three or more outfits (with a limit of eight outfits at a time) that they’re interested in trying on.

 Then when the clothes arrives, you get to keep the threads for seven days to try them on and decide if you like them.

 Prime Wardrobe offers clothing, shoes and accessories for men, women and children.

-For the items you don’t want to buy, simply use the box that your order came in — along with the pre-paid label that was included — and ship them back to Amazon via UPS.
-You can also schedule free pick-up of the return box at your home address for no additional charge.
+For the items you don’t want to buy, simply use the box that your order came in — along with the pre-paid label that was included — and ship them back to Amazon via any UPS drop-off location.

-So far, names like Calvin Klein, Levi’s, Adidas, Timex, Carter’s, Theory, Hugo Boss, Lacoste, J Brand, Milly and Parker are featured brands on Prime Wardrobe.
+Designers such as Calvin Klein, Levi’s, Adidas, Timex, Carter’s, Theory, Hugo Boss, Lacoste, J Brand, Milly and Parker have all been featured brands on Prime Wardrobe.

 The best part is that there are no extra fees to use Prime Wardrobe.
-When this program moves out of beta, it will be included as part of your annual Prime membership fee.
+It’s already included as part of your annual Prime membership fee!